tomatau/tomatao.js/README.md

 var chzbrgr = Pln.request('canihaz:cheezburger');

 ```
-These methods accept options that are passed from the request to the response for further control.
+These methods can also accept options that are passed from the request to the response for further control.

 ***Presenter Object*** - This is an MVP framework, and so the Backbone's 'View' object could be an equivilent and is for translating Model data into a format suitable for the view (template).
 As such, the object is not called a View, it is called a 'Presenter' aka 'Pres'.